top of page

 Who We Are

 The School of Biological Sciences (SBS) is located at the College of Biological and Physical Sciences.
-The School of Biological Sciences is an interdisciplinary with 41 academic staff whose specialisation are on botanical and zoological sciences with a focus on plants and animals, microorganisms and the environment and its applications.
-The School of Biological Sciences is a Center of Excellence in environmental, biological and biotechnological research, and in training, innovation and dissemination of knowledge in the region and abroad.
+The School of Biological Sciences is interdisciplinary with 41 academic staff whose specialisations are on botanical and zoological sciences with a focus on plants and animals, microorganisms, and the environment and its applications.
+The School of Biological Sciences is a Center of Excellence in environmental, biological, and biotechnological research, and in training, innovation, and dissemination of knowledge in the region and abroad.

 Our Own Experience

-Research and developmental works at the school is geared towards contribution to food safety and security as well as sustainable use of environmental resources, biodiversity and environmental conservation.
-Identification and management of plant and animal disease causing pathogens and microorganisms in food safety is at the center of research at the School.
-Recent works and collaboration in the field of food security and safety has been with the national government agencies and the World Food Program.
+Research and developmental works at the school are geared towards contribution to food safety and security as well as sustainable use of environmental resources, biodiversity, and environmental conservation.
+Identification and management of plant and animal disease-causing pathogens and microorganisms in food safety is at the center of research at the School.
+Recent works and collaboration in the field of food security and safety have been with the national government agencies and the World Food Program.

 Sheila Okoth

-I am associate professor of Botany at UNISS.
-I have over 25 years of research experience on fungal research: fungal plant diseases, fungal metabolites and food safety.
-I established the ISO/IEC 17025:2017 accredited Mycotoxin Laboratory located at Center of Biotechnology and Bioinformatics (CEBIB), University of Nairobi.
+I am an associate professor of Botany at UNISS.
+I have over 25 years of research experience in fungal research: fungal plant diseases, fungal metabolites, and food safety.
+I established the ISO/IEC 17025:2017 accredited Mycotoxin Laboratory located at the Center of Biotechnology and Bioinformatics (CEBIB), University of Nairobi.
 I have attracted and coordinated several international and regional research grants such as the ‘Sustainable Management of Below Ground Biodiversity’ project funded by UNEP- GEF, involving seven developing countries: Brazil, Cote d’Ivoire, Indonesia, India, Kenya, Mexico, and Uganda - I was the national coordinator of the Kenya chapter.

 12_UoN_OKOTH SHEILA_staff.jpg

-From 2010 – 2018, I was Co-P1 in Government of Finland Grant for the project ‘Building capacity to improve safety in the feed – dairy chain, with special focus on health risks associated with biological contaminants.
-I will lead UoN team in this project and will be actively involved in all the WPs, especially WP1, WP2, WP3, and WP6.
+From 2010 – to 2018, I was Co-P1 in the Government of Finland Grant for the project ‘Building capacity to improve safety in the feed – dairy chain, with a special focus on health risks associated with biological contaminants.
+I will lead the UoN team in this project and will be actively involved in all the WPs, especially WP1, WP2, WP3, and WP6.

 Beneah Mutsotso